Author and Technical Review

 • Always test on real data: band levels, time constants, and aggregation can alter the subjective output.

-Results are generally calculated according to IEC standards.
-Any actions, advice, or expenses based on the analysis are the user's responsibility, not the Third Octave's or any subsidiaries.
+Results are calculated in general accordance to IEC standards.
+Any actions, advice, or expenses based on the analysis are the user's responsibility, not third-octave.co.uk or any subsidiaries.